GRAPHIC-Take Five: The burning bush

 How much damage that standoff has done to China's economy may be visible in upcoming data.
 Trade figures on Tuesday are expected to show an increase in both imports and exports.
 And December's GDP reading due on Friday is forecast at the well-established 6% level.

+Across the Taiwan Strait meanwhile, Taiwan's President Tsai Ing-wen, who firmly opposes China's push to accept its "one country, two systems" model, scored a landslide re-election victory on Saturday.

-China looms large, too, over Taiwan's Jan.
-11 elections.
-The ballot pitches President Tsai Ing-wen, who favours formal independence from China, against the opposition's Han Kuo-yu, who favours close ties with Beijing.
-Already a potential military flashpoint between Beijing and Washington, Taiwan's role in global high-tech supply chains is another reason to watch the election.
+Already a potential military flashpoint between Beijing and Washington, Taiwan's role in global high-tech supply chains was another reason to watch the election.
+Taipai stocks climbed 0.7% when they re-opened having hit a 30-year high ahead of the vote.

 -EXPLAINER-What is at stake in Taiwan's election

-3/BANKING ON keeps powering record highs, impervious to bad news, whether on politics or company earnings.
+Wall Street keeps powering to record highs, impervious to bad news, whether on politics or company earnings.
 And that's unlikely to change after the fourth-quarter earnings season, which U.S. banks will kick off from Tuesday.

 Refinitiv analysis suggests S&P 500 companies had a dismal quarter, with earnings-per-share falling 0.6% -- the second straight quarterly decline.
 That's partly down to a strong quarter a year ago, but also to the drag from energy and industrials, which have borne the brunt of the trade war.